RV AC Capacitor Failure Symptoms in Naples, FL

 Answer each question in order—your path should match the branch chart when it is visible.

-• No: Check the power supply and connections.
+• No: Check the power supply to the unit.

 • Yes: Replace the capacitor.

-• No: Further testing may be required to check voltage and connections.
+• No: Further electrical testing may be needed.

 Mechanical principles

-Capacitors are essential for starting and running the compressor and fan in your RV AC system.
-They store electrical energy and release it when needed to initiate motor functions.
+Capacitors are crucial for starting and running the compressor in RV AC units.
+They store electrical energy and release it to help the compressor start smoothly.

 In high humidity environments like Naples, capacitors can overheat and fail due to prolonged runtime and heat retention.
-This often leads to intermittent operation or complete failure of the AC unit.
+This can lead to intermittent cooling or complete system shutdown.

-When a capacitor fails, the compressor may not start, or it may run inefficiently, leading to increased energy consumption and potential damage to other components if not addressed quickly.
+When a capacitor fails, the compressor may hum or click but not start, leading to reduced cooling efficiency and potential damage if not addressed quickly.

 Decision path